 In a food processor, add peanuts and 2 tablespoons peanut oil.
 Puree until smooth.
 Reserve.
 (If you use peanut butter, omit the 2 tablespoons of oil used to blend the peanuts).

 In a large pot over medium heat, add 1 tablespoon peanut oil, butter, onion and yam.
 Cover and cook for 15 minutes, stirring occasionally.
 Add chicken stock, coconut milk and peanut butter.
 Turn up heat until liquids reach a boil, then reduce heat and simmer for 15 minutes.
 Let cool slightly, then puree in a blender.
 Season to taste with salt and cayenne.
 (If sharing with kids, it is a good idea to season theirs separately).
 To serve, reheat, then garnish each bowl with a few crackerjacks.

-buy modafinil spain Uncommon goods: Crackerjacks are available at some grocery stores and ballparks everywhere.
+buy isotretinoin in uk Uncommon goods: Crackerjacks are available at some grocery stores and ballparks everywhere.